-4 These unemployment rates are based on the best publicly available data from a reliable source for jurisdictions within Thurston County.
-The data presented do not represent the unprecedented unemployment in 2020-2021 due to the COVID-19 pandemic, especially with regards to its potential effect on long-term unemployment trends.
+6 The cited unemployment rates reported by the U.S. Census Bureau (2020) are based on the best publicly available data for jurisdictions within Thurston County.
+The data presented do not represent the unprecedented unemployment in 2020-2021 resulting from the COVID-19 pandemic, of which the potential effects on long-term unemployment trends are unknown.